10 Tips to Increase your Minitab Efficiency

 Tip 10: Using Conditional Formatting

-For the final tip, I am going to give you a brief introduction to the conditional formatting tools added in Minitab 17.
+For the final tip, I am going to give you a brief introduction to Minitab's conditional formatting tools.

 If I wanted to quickly identify my best performers—which we’ll define as those with a Yield1 greater than 95—in the Project Window, I can use Conditional Formatting.
 Go to Data > Conditional Formatting > Highlight Cell > Greater Than...